The Millennium Bell: "Santa Maria"

 "Santa Maria" – taking its name from Christopher Columbus' flagship, Santa Maria – is about the age of exploration; it depicts the discovery of America by the Europeans.
-The most important part of this track is the quasi-sacral choir vocal, reminding of the religious background behind the journey.
+The most important part of this track is the quasi-sacral choir vocal, reminding us of the religious background behind the journey.

 "Sunlight Shining Through Cloud"

 The verse from "Sunlight Shining Through Cloud" is taken from Amazing Grace, written by Anglican clergyman John Newton, who for some time was a captain of the slave ship The Duke of Argyle and later became a strong advocate for the abolition of the slave trade.
 The track, featuring strong African themes, refers to slave trade.
-Mike Oldfield visited Goree Island, an island on Senegalese coast famed for its slave trading port, now converted to a shrine.
-The track features also strong gospel influences – a hint at the descendants of the African slaves in North America and the culture and music they will establish in the future.
+Mike Oldfield visited Goree Island, an island on the Senegalese coast famed for its slave trading port, now converted to a shrine.
+The track also features strong gospel influences – a hint at the descendants of the African slaves in North America and the culture and music they would establish in the future.
 The main aspect of the track is humans' ability to exploit one another.

 "The Doge's Palace"

 Driven by the electronic percussion's relentless pulse combined with male operatic vocals, strings and solo oboe, "The Doge's Palace" makes a leap to Europe, to the Venetian Republic, a powerful trade power.
-The track, vaguely reminiscent of the contemporary Baroque compositions written by Gian Piero Reverberi for his Rondò Veneziano chamber orchestra, refers four Venetian doges by name – Pietro Polani, Enrico Dandolo, Francesco Donato and Giovanni Delfino.
+The track, vaguely reminiscent of the contemporary Baroque compositions written by Gian Piero Reverberi for his Rondò Veneziano chamber orchestra, refers to four Venetian doges by name – Pietro Polani, Enrico Dandolo, Francesco Donato and Giovanni Delfino.
 "The Doge's Palace" refers to Europe in the middle of the second millennium, where unions of cities, regions and/or countries, organised mostly for commercial reasons (for example Hansa), played an important part in establishing various forms of social organisation, and which paved the way to the emergence of modern countries and relations between them.

 "Lake Constance"

-"Lake Constance", the first fully orchestral track on the album, refers to the age of Romanticism in Europe, movement which evoked spontaneous emotions and feelings, making them the main source of humans' perceiving of the world, instead of rationalism.
-Musically referring to the music of the Romantic period, namely works of Berlioz, it refers to Lake Constance on Swiss-German border, reminding that the sheer beauty of nature was a great inspiration for Romantic artists.
+"Lake Constance", the first fully orchestral track on the album, refers to the age of Romanticism in Europe, a movement which evoked spontaneous emotions and feelings, making them the main source of humans' perceiving of the world, instead of rationalism.
+Musically referring to the music of the Romantic period, namely the works of Berlioz, it refers to Lake Constance on the Swiss-German border, reminding us that the sheer beauty of nature was a great inspiration for Romantic artists.
 The track refers to human ability to create art.

 "Mastermind"

-"Mastermind" leaps forward to 1920s, the time of prohibition in the USA and the rise of modern organised crime.
+"Mastermind" leaps forward to the 1920s, the time of prohibition in the US and the rise of modern organised crime.
 Its dark, synthetic, underground mood was based on the gangster movies from the 1930s and 1940s.